getodk/central-backend/docs/api.md

 **Added**:

 * OData Data Document requests now allow limited use of `$select`.
-* Forms can now create datasets in the project, see [ODK XFrom specification](https://getodk.github.io/xforms-spec) for the details.
+* Forms can now create Datasets in the project, see [the ODK XForms specification](https://getodk.github.io/xforms-spec) for details.
-* New endpoint [GET /projects/:id/datasets](#reference/datasets/datasets/datasets) for listing datasets of a project.
+* New endpoint [GET /projects/:id/datasets](#reference/datasets/datasets/datasets) for listing Datasets of a project.
-* New endpoint [GET /projects/:id/datasets/:name/download](#reference/datasets/download-dataset/download-dataset) to download dataset as csv file.
+* New endpoint [GET /projects/:id/datasets/:name/download](#reference/datasets/download-dataset/download-dataset) to download the Dataset as a CSV file.
-* New endpoints for [Related datasets](#reference/forms/related-datasets/download-dataset) to see the affected datasets by a form.
+* New endpoints for [Related Datasets](#reference/forms/related-datasets/) to see the Datasets affected by a Form.
-* New endpoint [PATCH .../attachments/:name](#reference/forms/draft-form/updating-a-draft-form-attachment) to link/unlink dataset to a form attachment.
+* New endpoint [PATCH .../attachments/:name](#reference/forms/draft-form/updating-a-draft-form-attachment) to link/unlink a Dataset to a Form Attachment.

 **Changed**:

-* [Extended Project](#reference/project-management/projects/listing-projects) endpoint now returns `datasets` count for the project.
+* The [Extended Project](#reference/project-management/projects/listing-projects) endpoint now returns the `datasets` count for the Project.
-* [Extended Form](#reference/forms/forms/list-all-forms) endpoints now returns `entityRelated` flag if the form define dataset schema.
+* The [Extended Form](#reference/forms/forms/list-all-forms) endpoint now returns the `entityRelated` flag if the form defines a Dataset schema.
-* [DELETE .../draft/attachments/:name](#reference/forms/draft-form/clearing-a-draft-form-attachment) will unlink the dataset if there's a dataset link to the attachment in addition to the existing functionality of removing uploaded file.
+* [DELETE .../draft/attachments/:name](#reference/forms/draft-form/clearing-a-draft-form-attachment) will unlink the Dataset if there's a Dataset link to the attachment.
-* [GET .../draft/attachments/:name](#reference/forms/individual-form/downloading-a-form-attachment) will return dataset as csv file if the attachment is linked to a dataset, otherwise content of the uploaded file.
+* [GET .../draft/attachments/:name](#reference/forms/individual-form/downloading-a-form-attachment) will return the Dataset as a CSV file if the attachment is linked to a Dataset.
 * [GET .../draft/attachments](#reference/forms/individual-form/updating-a-draft-form-attachment) returns two additional flags `blobExists` and `datasetExists`.
-* [OpenRosa Form Manifest](#reference/openrosa-endpoints/openrosa-form-manifest-api/openrosa-form-manifest-api) returns the list of form attachments, if the attachment is linked to dataset then value of hash is MD5 of last updated timestamp, instead of hash of dataset content and if there's no data in the dataset then MD5 of start of epoch i.e. `1970-01-01 00:00:00` is returned.
+* In the [OpenRosa Form Manifest](#reference/openrosa-endpoints/openrosa-form-manifest-api/openrosa-form-manifest-api), if a Form Attachment is linked to a Dataset then the value of `hash` is the MD5 of the last updated timestamp or the MD5 of `1970-01-01 00:00:00` if the Dataset is empty.

 ### ODK Central v1.5.3